medic/cht-core/API_v1.md

 ## POST /api/v1/users/{{username}}

-Update a user.
-Allows you to change property values on a user account including roles, reset a password or reassign a user to a different place.
+Allows you to change property values on a user account.
+Properties listed above are supported except for `contact.parent`.
+Creating or modifing contact records is not supported.

 ### Permissions